 JOIN THE GREEN TEAM!

-Want to be apart of our Green Team AKA our Sustainability Rockstars?
-Without the hard work of our volunteers, Northwest String Summit wouldn’t be what it is today.
-The Green Team is comprised of volunteer members and staff from the Recycling Crew and Oregon Festival Recycling and Compost, Waste-Free Earth, Washington County, Wasco County, and City of Beaverton.
-If you would like to join our team of sustainability rockstars, please email our Recycling Team Director – Kina Muir –OregonFestivalRecycling@gmail.com AND our Sustainability Director Marina – firstname.lastname@example.org .
-See you soon!
+Want to be part of our Green Team?
+Without the hard work of our site crew staff and volunteers, Northwest String Summit wouldn’t be what it is today.
+The Green Team is comprised of volunteer members and staff from the Recycling Crew and Oregon Festival Recycling and Compost, Washington County, Wasco County, and City of Beaverton.
+If you would like to join our team of sustainability rockstars, please email our Green Team Director – Kina Muir –OregonFestivalRecycling@gmail.com

-Our long term partner Klean Kanteen has provided an amazing solution to single use cup.
-By going with co-branded reusable Steel Pints you are incentivized with lower prices to refill your beverages throughout the event as well as getting some amazing memorabilia!
+Our long term partner Klean Kanteen has provided an amazing solution to the glaring issues with single-use cups: By going with co-branded reusable Steel Pints you are incentivized with lower prices to refill your beverages throughout the event as well as getting some amazing memorabilia!

-For two years now, we are happy to say that we have ONLY allowed EcoProducts composting and compostable flatware to the event and will continue to do so until there is a more sustainable option.
+For our third year, we proudly exclusively allow vendors to use EcoProducts composting and compostable flatware at our event, and will continue to do so until there is a more sustainable option.

 Last year, we were able to bring composting to NWSS, and boasted 2,500 lbs of diverted organic materials and compostable EcoProducts in our pilot year.
 This year we have a lofty, but achievable goal of 4,000 lbs to divert from the landfill!